Natural Resources Protection Act (NRPA)

 - Essential wildlife habitat (Endangered Species Act) (off-site).
 Once an area becomes designated as Essential Habitat, no state agency or municipal government may permit, license, fund or carry out projects that would significantly alter the habitat or violate protection guidelines adopted for the habitat.

-- Highest Annual Tide (HAT) Levels for Year 2013
+- Highest Annual Tide (HAT) Levels

 - In Lieu Fee Compensation Program and Maine Natural Resource Conservation Program (ILFP and MNRCP)